gmmarez/Software2Project/README.txt

+Western Governors University C195 Performance Assessment

 Gabriel Marez
 gmarez@wgu.edu
 (505) 235-2408
-Student application version 1.0
+student application version,
-August 14, 2024
+July 23, 2024

 -----------

-Title: Western Governors University C195 Performance Assessment

 Purpose: Create a functional scheduling application in the setting of a doctor's office.
 This will serve a portal for users to be able to verify login and manipulate customer records and appointments to their corresponding Contacts.
 Users will